nobodyPerfecZ/py-evo/README.md

 # PyEvo
 PyEvo is a simple Python Framework for using Evolutionary Algorithm to solve Optimization Problems like Hyperparameter Optimization (HPO) or Neuroevolution Tasks.
-You can find more information about
+Here you can find more information about
 [Evolutionary Algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm),
 [HPO Tasks](https://en.wikipedia.org/wiki/Hyperparameter_optimization) or
 [Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution).